caseybn/Weather_Station_Data_Summary/README.md

 ### 3) Implementation:
 I have been exploring different options for summarizing my data.
 The possibilities include a mix of the dplyr and ggplot packages in R and the mutate function to create a new column to populate with the summarize function.
 Another options is possibly using the zoo package's aggregate function.
 HydroTSM package won't be used because I am attempting to develop a script that can be used to summarize all the different data types and the package seems geared at hydrology data over extended periods of time.

 I have learned it is necessary to use as.POSIXct() for dealing with date and time formatting as it accounts for time, date, and timezone.
-This step is reflected in the script as it currently stands
+This step is reflected in the script as it currently stands.

 #### Resources utilized: